 - 5. Unplug the instrument. - 6.
-Replace the boot jumper back to the default position (Figure 7-8) - 7.
-Power on the instrument.
-Once idle, firmware version may be confirmed by reviewing the details in the Setup>Info menu on the display.
+Replace the boot jumper back to the default position (Figure 7-9). - 7.
+Power on the instrument, once idle, firmware version may be confirmed by reviewing the details in the Setup>Info menu on the display.

-7.13.1.2 PREPARE THE INSTRUMENT, VERSION 1.0.49, BUILD 1-108 OR NEWER
+7.11.1.2 PREPARE THE INSTRUMENT, VERSION 1.0.49, BUILD 1-108 OR NEWER

-🖳 480 Series Firmware Installer ×
+🛃 480 Series Firmware Installer - ×

 Prepare The Instrument

 1. Unplug the instrument.

-2. Plug in the If the instrume ten seconds of again. instrument. ent does not conr of power up cycle ect within power
+2. Plug in the instrument.
+If the instrument does not connect within ten seconds of power up cycle power again.

-Waiting for Instru ment
+Waiting for Instrument

 TAPI Part Number: 09548 Version:1.0.0.0 < Back Next > Car ncel

-1. Power cycle the instrument.

-2. If the instrument does not connect within 10 seconds of power up, cycle power again.

-3. The installer will begin loading mainboard firmware.
+- 1. Unplug the instrument - 2.
+Plug in the instrument, if the instrument does not connect within 10 seconds of power up, cycle power again. - 3.
+The installer will begin loading mainboard firmware.
+Upon successful completion, the Display and MH sensor Firmware will load to complete the process (in the 480M and 480H models only; Model 480L does not require firmare updates).